Lighten-Up-World/c-client/README.md

 7. Use the body to explain what and why vs. how

 ### Branching Checklist
-To create a new feature branch
+To create a new feature branchz
 1. `git status` - Make sure you are in develop branch and all pre-requisite features have been merged. `git checkou develop` if not.
 2. `git checkout -b myfeature develop`
 To incorporate finished feature on develop.